 Tuscaloosa’s Barbara Smith received the occasional call from an out-of-towner wanting to know if someone on the church staff could get them tickets to the Bama showdown scheduled for the following Saturday night.
 She says, “As if!” and laughs.
 In some cases, tickets go for a thousand dollars.

 Barbara says one person called to ask if First Baptist Church will be providing child care for those attending the football game that night.

 I will never forget a morning in November of 1970 when the pastor of the First Baptist Church of Jackson, Mississippi, was about to interview me for a position on his staff.
 I’d driven down from Greenville that morning, and was waiting in the reception area where Mickey Brunson was plying her craft.
 That morning, I saw the gold standard of church receptionists.
 This lady was warm and sweet to every soul who walked in, sharp and professional and knowledgeable, and as pretty as a movie star.
 After I joined the staff, the Brunsons and McKeevers became great friends, and over the years when she learned we would be back in Jackson even for a night, Mickey always made it a point to call, saying “The Brunson B & B is available.”

-After she left the employment of the church, she did the same work at the Baptist Medical Center up the street and became their greatest employee.
-A couple of years ago, I did the funeral of this precious friend.
-And I don’t care what people say about “St. Peter at the Golden Gates”…..
+After she left the employment of the church, Mickey did the same work at the Baptist Medical Center up the street and became their greatest employee.
+Some years later, I did the funeral of this precious friend.
+And no matter what people say about “St. Peter at the Golden Gates”…..